igneus/calendarium-romanum/README.md

 which can be included in subclasses of `Temporale`.
-The sole responsibility of such a module is to define callback method [included][module-included] and in this call `add_celebration` method of the receiving `Temporale` class at least once.
+The sole responsibility of such a module is to define callback method [included][module-included] and in this method to call `add_celebration` method of the receiving `Temporale` class at least once.

 ```ruby